 According to Money and mental health, almost half (46%) of people in problem debt also have a mental health problem, while people experiencing mental health problems are three and a half times more likely to be in problem debt than people without mental health problems.

-If you feel your debts are controlling your life, the Money Advice Service offers free debt advice.
+If you feel your debts are controlling your life, the Money and Pensions Service offers free debt advice.

 What do we mean by wellbeing?